 Welcome Seekers, to …a home for your spirit.

-On Sundays, you can usually find a member of the Welcoming Committee by the podium at the front door.
-Stop by and say hi, and let us answer questions you may have.
-We usually wear a colored star on our nametag.
-On the second Sunday of each month the Welcoming cmte and the pastor host a casual information session after the service.
-At that time, you may also pick up copies of our church phone directory, and request a nametag.
+On Sundays, you can usually find a member of the Welcoming Committee at the Welcome Table at the base of the stairs.
+Stop by and say hi, and let us answer questions you may have while you pick up a newsletter or a church phone book.
+On the second Sunday of each month the Welcoming cmte and the pastor usually host a casual information session after the service.

 We are 375 years old!
 Please enjoy this quick video of scenes from our church over the last few years.
 START VIDEO NOW.